Omarabdalgwad/Omarabdalgwad-Todo-cli/README.md

 ---

 3- (complete)
-to insure that you have done this task
+Mark a task as completed:

 EXAMPLE 1
 ```bash